 During this course, students add to the language and culture learning skills they initiated in Introduction to Language and Culture Learning.
-Using their first experiences at charting their language learning objectives and interacting with speakers of their target language, students will be guided and coached through an expansion of their knowledge and mastery of language forms and functions.
-Increasing communicative competency in the target language is central to the course.
-Prerequisite: COM363.
-(Spring) Cross list ITC373
+Using their first experiences at charting their language learning objectives

 COM403 Intercultural Communication (3)

 An introduction to the principles and processes of intercultural communication.
 Emphasis is given to perception, ways of thinking; verbal and non-verbal communication, social organization and translation problems.
 Intercultural relations will consider culture shock and adjustment as well as cross-culture conflict management.
 (Spring) Cross list ITC403